ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 Once you expand it, you can decide exactly how that particular column should filter the navigator's contents.

-For instance, you can filter the **Date** column to display documents from only a specific month of a year, or the **Type name** column to show records only of a given type.
+For instance, you may filter the **Date** column to display documents only from a specific month of a year, or the **Type name** column to show records only from a given type.

 ![picture](pictures/Grid_control_column_filter_11_06.png)